 - Average class size: fewer than 20

-- Diversity: One-third of our student body is African American, Latino, Asian, Native American, Pacific Islander, or multi-racial–making Columbia the most diverse of any private arts college.
+- One-third of our student body is African American, Latino, Asian, Native American, Pacific Islander, or multiracial.

 - The city is our campus and a major part of student life at Columbia.
-Chicago is our laboratory and our playground, and our students spend as much time exploring and sinking their teeth into the vast cultural and professional opportunities that abound in this world-class city.
+Chicago is our laboratory and our playground, and our students explore and sink their teeth into the vast cultural and professional opportunities that abound in this world-class city.

 - More than 85 student organizations – from the Student Dance Organization to Japanese Anime and Manga – express the diversity, interests, and energy of our students.